chris-intelatek/itk-saas-framework/README.md

 1) We will create a home page, home controller and route:

       $ rails g controller home index

-  open the routes.rb file found in the config directory and replace:
+2) Open the routes.rb file found in the config directory and
-    get 'home/index'

-  with:
-    root 'home#index'
+     replace: get 'home/index'  with: root 'home#index'

-2) To see your application running on the Cloud 9 virtual local server,
+3) To see your application running on the Cloud 9 virtual local server,

       $ railss

-   And then go to:  https://your-app-name-username.c9users.io
+4) And then go to: https://your-app-name-username.c9users.io

 <hr>

-<h3>Sidebar: The Running the application on virtual local server on Cloud 9</h3>
+<h3>Sidebar: Running the application on virtual local server on Cloud 9</h3>

 1) To startup and run the rails server in Cloud 9: